 Mr. Garrett has extensive appellate litigation experience.
 In addition to briefing appeals to the United States Supreme Court and numerous state and federal appellate courts, he has argued a number of appeals and provided advice in connection with countless others.
 Mr. Garrett frequently has lectured on appellate briefing issues and recently was a member of the Eleventh Circuit Appellate Practice Institute panel on the topic of "Writing the Winning Brief."
 His appellate brief-writing skills have been praised by professional appellate consultants.

 Mr. Garrett also has participated in significant pro bono matters at both the trial and appellate level, including in recent proceedings before the United States Supreme Court and the Georgia Supreme Court.
 As a result of his continuing commitment to pro bono matters he received the firm's Managing Partners' Pro Bono Award in 2007 and 2011, the firm’s Justice Award in 2017, and the H. Sol Clark Award from the Georgia State Bar in 2018.
 He currently serves as the Vice Chair of the Board of Directors for the Southern Center for Human Rights.

-Mr. Garrett was recognized by The Best Lawyers in America® in 2020 and the three years immediately preceding for Appellate Law.
+Mr. Garrett was recognized by The Best Lawyers in America® in 2021 and the four years immediately preceding for Appellate Law.
 He was also named "Atlanta Lawyer of the Year" in 2023 for Appellate Law by The Best Lawyers in America®.
 In 2012, Mr. Garrett was recognized by Legal 500 US in the area of Trade Secrets Litigation.
 Mr. Garrett has been recognized as one of Georgia Trend's 2012 “Legal Elite” for Appellate Law.
-He received a Lexology Client Choice Award USA & Canada 2013.
-Mr. Garrett is the exclusive winner in the litigation category for Georgia.
+He received a Lexology Client Choice Award USA & Canada 2013, as the exclusive winner in the litigation category for Georgia.